Skip to main content

 Formation Process

-Howlite forms as a secondary mineral in borate deposits, typically in evaporite environments where ancient lakes or seas have dried up, concentrating boron and calcium compounds.
+Howlite forms as a secondary mineral in borate deposits, typically in evaporite environments where ancient lakes or seas dried up and left behind concentrated boron and calcium compounds.
 It crystallizes in nodular masses with a porous, fine-grained texture.
-The distinctive grey or black spiderweb veining is caused by trace mineral inclusions — primarily manganese and iron oxides — that trace the natural fracture patterns within the stone.
-Howlite typically occurs in association with other borate minerals like borax, colemanite, and ulexite.
+The distinctive grey or black spiderweb veining comes from trace mineral inclusions — mostly manganese and iron oxides — that follow the natural fracture patterns within the stone.
+Howlite typically occurs alongside other borate minerals like borax, colemanite, and ulexite.

 Varieties